 Handmade Crafts for Good Cause Through the MAPYA Project

-Traditional arts and crafts from local tribes have found its way to the homes of modern Manila, as more and more Filipinos are recognizing the craftsmanship of our very own cultural communities.
+Traditional arts and crafts from local tribes have found their way to the homes of modern Manila, as more and more Filipinos are recognizing the craftsmanship of our very own cultural communities.
 The Philippines, after all, has a rich tradition of producing handicrafts.

 It was September last year when I started the Mapya Project.
 This is a special project that aims to help the mothers of the RTV Foundation’s scholars to sell and promote local Bagobo crafts.
 The term “Mapya” means “good” in the Bagobo dialect.
 Bagobo is one of the largest groups among the indigenous peoples of southern Mindanao.